ttkorhonen/e3pages/docs/kb/training/workbook/1_installing_e3.md

 ## Building and installing EPICS base and require

-For EPICS base and *require*, it's as simple as running:
+For EPICS base and *require*, it is as simple as running:

 ```console
 [iocuser@host:e3]$ ./e3.bash base